The IB Case Competition (sponsored by Enterprise Holdings)

 The purpose of this competition is to allow IB students an opportunity to further develop professional competencies that are core to our program.
-By presenting the students a case study that reflects the business scenario -with opportunities and threats- of a real company, and asking them to present a solution that will help the company move forward, the participants will enhance skills such as Problem Solving, Teamwork, Creativity and Innovation, and Critical Thinking.
-Moreover, by pitching or presenting their idea to judges that include IB Faculty, Alumni and representatives of a local company, the participants will strengthen other skills such as Public Speaking, Professionalism, Integrity and Leadership.
+By completing a case study that reflects a business scenario -with opportunities and threats- of a real company, and presenting a solution that will help the company move forward, participants will enhance skills such as Problem Solving, Teamwork, Creativity and Innovation, and Critical Thinking.
+Moreover, participants in the case study event will be provided a real-world opportunity to pitch (present) their idea to judges that include IB Faculty, Alumni and executive representatives of the event sponsor, Enterprise Holdings.

 Competition structure and timeline

 The IB Case Competition is a face-to-face event programmed for about 6 hours of full participation, spread over the course of two days.
 This year’s competition structure is as follows:

 October 10, 2023 @ 11:59 p.m. – Registration period ends